Childhood Cancer Awareness: What To Know

 Brain and spinal cord tumors

-Over a quarter of all childhood cancers are brain tumors.
+Over a quarter of all cancers in children are brain tumors.
 These tumors often start low in the brain, unlike adult brain tumors, which typically begin higher.
 Spinal cord or brain tumors are the second most common forms of cancer, but several types of brain tumors have vastly different outlooks.

 Rhabdomyosarcoma